 The results of the bobber kits are almost universally good.
 It really helps when you can’t go to wrong and Lance says somewhere from beginner to middling skills are required and most of the work can be done with the bike on the kickstand.
 The company believes that the easier and more straightforward the installation, the more likely the job will get done and the bike back out on the road.
 There are some words to the wise there.

-Our theoretical C50 bobbers is looking good for about $5,000.
+Our theoretical C50 bobber is looking good for about $5,000.
 Oh right, the finishing touch, the cost for paint.
-A spray can of silver from Canadian Tire? $19.
+A rattle can of silver flake from Canadian Tire? $19.
 Make the total $5,019.